tosimiadesoye/beecommerce/README.md

 This is a makeup ecommerce web app, to shop for items

 ## Things users can do
-Users can click on the shop icon and click on the type of product they want to shop for. to view items, users can click on view items to view a product, pick the color of product they want to shop for, view and unview  a product description, shop by similar products, can also increment, decrement and delete the items in their cart and pick the type of delivery they want, to checkout users have to login.
+Users can click on the shop icon and click on the type of product they want to shop for.
+To view an item, users can click on view item to view a product, pick the color of product they want to shop for, view and unview a product description, shop by similar products, can also increment, decrement and delete the items in their cart and pick the type of delivery they want.
+To checkout users have to login.